Botanical Healing; An Introduction to Herbal Medicine

 Guidance for achieving higher grades

-• 💡When answering questions about behaviour change, always reference a specific model (e.g., Transtheoretical Model) and explain how you would apply it to a client scenario.
+- 💡When answering questions on behaviour change, always reference a specific model (e.g., Transtheoretical Model) and give a practical example of how you would apply it with a client.
 This demonstrates depth of understanding.

 Common Mistakes